 In June 2009, the FASB issued amended guidance related to the accounting and disclosure requirements for the consolidation of entities when control of such entities can be achieved through means other than voting rights ("variable interest entities" or "VIEs").
-This guidance requires an enterprise to perform a qualitative analysis when determining whether or not it must consolidate a VIE based primarily on whether the entity (1) has the power to direct matters that most significantly impact the activities of the VIE that could potentially be significant to the VIE.
-The standard also requires an enterprise to continuously reasses whether it must consolidate a VIE.
+This guidance requires an enterprise to perform a qualitative analysis when determining whether or not it must consolidate a VIE based primarily on whether the entity (1) has the power to direct matters that most significantly impact the activities of the VIE and (2) has the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
+The standard also requires an enterprise to continuously reassess whether it must consolidate a VIE.
 Additionally, the standard requires enhanced disclosures about an enterprise's involvement with VIEs and any significant change in risk exposure due to that involvement, as well as how its involvement with VIEs impacts the enterprise's financial statements.
 The standard will become effective on January 1, 2010.
 We do not believe that our adoption of this standard will have a material effect on our financial position, results of operations or cash flows.